Emergency Dental Services for the Cincinnati Area

 What to Do if You’ve Had a Dental Emergency in Cincinnati

 Do you have a persistent toothache?
-Swelling around a tooth?
+Swollen gums around a tooth?
 Bleeding?
-You may have a dental emergency on your hands.
-The word “emergency” might seem alarmist, but since the teeth and the jaw are complex physical parts of the body that we rely on for important daily functions, a sudden and/or severe malfunction needs dealt with right away.
+You may have a dental emergency.
+The word “emergency” might sound alarming, but because the teeth and jaw are complex parts of the body we rely on for essential daily functions, a sudden or severe malfunction requires immediate attention.

 There are definitely more dental emergencies than we’ll discuss below.
-That said, one good rule to follow is that any tooth that is bleeding or causing severe pain should be considered to be a dental emergency.
-Similarly, loose, broken or missing teeth should be dealt with immediately.
+That said, if a tooth that is bleeding, you experience persistent pain, there’s swelling, or you’ve had trauma to the face or jaw, consider it a dental emergency.
+Similarly, loose, broken, or missing teeth should be addressed immediately.

-You obviously can’t predict, and don’t plan for, a dental emergency, and we get it.
-That’s why we keep spaces open in our appointment book for urgent oral health issues.
-Here are some of the most common dental emergencies we encounter at our Cincinnati family dental practice:
+You can’t predict or plan for a dental emergency, and we understand.
+At Beckham Square Family Dental, we treat a wide range of dental emergencies.
+That’s why we reserve slots in our appointment book for urgent oral health needs.
+Here are some of the most common dental emergencies we see at our Cincinnati family dental practice:

-A tooth that is knocked out is definitely a dental emergency that requires urgent attention.
-Once a tooth has been removed from its socket, your jaw starts deteriorating in that area.
-The longer you wait to have it fixed, the more risk to the health of your jaw.
-Follow these steps to ensure that we have the best chance of reinserting and preserving the tooth:
+A knocked-out tooth is a dental emergency that requires immediate attention.
+Once a tooth is removed from its socket, your best chances of saving it are treating it within 30-60 minutes.
+The longer you wait to receive treatment, the greater the risk to your jaw’s health.
+Follow these steps to maximize the chances of reinserting and preserving the tooth:

 • Call our office immediately.